Public Outreach and Stakeholder Engagement Activities

 - Wyoming County Commissioners Association / Montana Association of Counties / Idaho Association of Counties (West)

 On January 20, 2022, EPA and Army jointly hosted a roundtable with representatives from tribes and tribal organizations on the proposed rule: Revised Definition of “Waters of the United States.”

 Small Business Environmental Roundtable

 The Office of Advocacy of the U.S. Small Business Administration hosted EPA and Army staff in January to discuss the proposed rule with small entities at its Small Business Environmental Roundtables.
 The agencies met with small agricultural interests and their representatives for a roundtable on January 7, 2022 and met with other small entities on January 10, 2022.
 For more information, please contact Assistant Chief Counsel Astrika Adams for Environmental Law and Policy at email@example.com or 202-798-7750.

 Public Comment on the Proposed Rule

 Public Hearings on the Proposed Rule

-The agencies are also hosting virtual public hearings on January 12, 2022 from 10 AM to 1 PM Eastern; January 13, 2022 from 2 PM to 5 PM Eastern; and January 18, 2022 from 5 PM to 8 PM Eastern.
-To register to speak at a specific session of the virtual hearing, please use the online registration forms available at:
+The agencies hosted virtual public hearings on January 12, 2022 from 10 AM to 1 PM Eastern; January 13, 2022 from 2 PM to 5 PM Eastern; and January 18, 2022 from 5 PM to 8 PM Eastern.
+The agencies recorded these hearings, which are available at the following links:

 Pre-Proposal Public Meetings